 This policy explains in detail how Gamer Escape (as that term is defined by the Terms of Service) uses any information collected during any session of usage by you (hereinafter “your information”).
 If you only read Gamer Escape, no more information is collected than is typically collected in server logs by web sites in general and may be rotated and/or archived depending on server and block storage space.
 The follow sections detail what kind of information we collect and how it could be used.
-If you contribute to the Gamer Escape wikis, blogs or forums, you are publishing every word you post publicly.
+If you contribute to the Gamer Escape wikis or other interactive areas, you are publishing every word you post publicly.
 If you write something, assume that it will be retained forever.
 This includes articles, user pages and talk pages.
 Some limited exceptions are described below.

 Many aspects of the Gamer Escape’s community interactions depend on the reputation and respect that is built up through a history of valued contributions.
 User passwords are the only guarantee of the integrity of a user’s edit history.
 All users are encouraged to select strong passwords and to never share them.
 No one shall knowingly expose the password of another user to public release either directly or indirectly.